webplatform/docs/css/properties/grid-definition-rows/index.md

 |CSS percentages=n/a
 |Values={{CSS Property Value
 |Data Type=none
-|Description=No initial grid; any columns are implicitly generated with their size determined by the ‘grid-auto-columns’ property.
+|Description=No initial grid; any columns are implicitly generated with their size determined by the ‘grid-auto-rows’ property.
 }}{{CSS Property Value
 |Data Type=<track-list>
 |Description=The track-list syntax is: